-Sledding is permitted in all six public Westchester County golf courses and the vast smooth surfaces and rolling hills make them prime sledding spots.
-Parks passes are not required for entry and all golf courses are open daily from 8am to dusk.
+Sledding is permitted in many public Westchester County golf courses once they are closed for the season.
+The vast smooth surfaces and rolling hills make them prime sledding spots.
+Parks passes are not required for entry, and golf courses are open daily from 8am to dusk.

 Dunwoodie Golf Course — Yonkers